Olivia Chow: Early life and career

-Chow was born in British Hong Kong, to Ho Sze, a schoolteacher, and Wilson Wai Sun Chow, a school superintendent.
+Olivia Chow was born in British Hong Kong, to Ho Sze, a schoolteacher, and Wilson Wai Sun Chow, a school superintendent.
 She was raised in a middle-class family in Happy Valley, a residential area in Hong Kong.
 She immigrated to Canada with her family in 1970 at the age of 13, settling in Toronto, where they first lived on the third floor of a rooming house in the Annex, before moving to a high-rise unit in St. James Town.
 Her father worked odd jobs, such as delivering Chinese food and driving taxis to support the family.
 Her mother became a seamstress and a maid, and worked in a hotel laundry.
 Her father suffered from mental illness and was physically abusive towards her half-brother, Andre, and her mother, but "nurturing and loving" towards Olivia.

 Chow was raised in a Chinese Baptist household.
 As a young girl she was a slow learner and had to repeat grade 3.
 However, she soon started to excel academically and she later skipped grade 8.
 She attended Jarvis Collegiate Institute and studied fine arts at the Ontario College of Art, and philosophy and religion at Victoria College in the University of Toronto.
 In 1979, she graduated with an Honours Bachelor of Arts in fine art from the University of Guelph.

 After graduation, she worked as an artist.
 She owned a sculpture studio and created art pieces for clients.
 She still paints occasionally.
 She later taught at George Brown College's Assaulted Women and Children Counselling and Advocacy Program for five years.